SciML/ModelingToolkit.jl/docs/src/tutorials/symbolic_functions.md

 @register h(x,y)
 ```

-Now when we use `h` is a symbolic expression it doesn't expand:
+Now when we use `h(x,y)`, it is a symbolic expression and doesn't expand:

 ```julia
 h(x,y) + y^2